 When you have a gas detector that needs to be repaired, how long does it take?
 What does your process look like?

-Cost of Gas Detector Maintenance and Repairs
+Cost of Gas Monitor Maintenance and Repairs

 Do you know how much you spend on gas detector maintenance?
 If you don’t, you’re not alone.
 When our people are in the field, we find that many safety managers don’t know how much they spend on gas detector maintenance and repair.
 Each repair is handled as-needed and the total annual repair cost can’t be accessed quickly.
-We did some math to determine just how much an average company really spends on gas detection.
-You can see that cost breakdown in our ebook on gas detector maintenance.

 Additionally, we know that the paperwork and approval for these expenses or purchase orders also costs your company valuable time.
 It’s estimated that an industrial purchase order costs a company as much as $400 to process each order.

-Gas detectors are highly-technical pieces of technology and can be complicated to diagnose and fix without extensive experience.
+Gas detectors are highly technical pieces of technology and can be complicated to diagnose and fix without extensive experience.
 Most of us wouldn’t attempt to disassemble and repair our work computers to fix an issue because we don’t have the expertise, and our action could harm our productivity for days or even weeks until an expert can resolve the problem for us.

 Turning to a trusted expert for gas detector repair and maintenance allows your teams to focus on what they know best.

 It’s easy to fall into the status quo of your gas detection program, but what happens when the status quo isn’t giving your workers the awareness they need when it comes to hazardous gases?
 When your name is on the calibration certificate, are you confident that every monitor is accurate and performing at its best?